How to Properly Load Your Dishwasher For Best Results

 Before you load the dishwasher

 - To pre-rinse or not to pre-rinse?
 Quick answer: it depends on the type of detergent you’re using.
-Products like Cascade Platinum ActionPacs contain special formulas with built-in rinse aids to help dissolve burnt-on food and fight grease.
+Products like Cascade Platinum Plus ActionPacs contain special formulas with built-in rinse aids to help dissolve burnt-on food and fight grease.
 Translation: no pre-rinse necessary.
 In fact, some soaps and detergents actually work better when they have bits of food to cling to.
 For extra challenging dishes, allow them to soak overnight before putting them through the dishwasher.

 - Run the disposal with hot water first.
 Dishwashers and garbage disposals usually share the same water pipes.
 Make sure that pipe is clean and clear, by running the disposal for a few seconds (with hot water) before starting the dishwasher.